Financial-Times/o-author-alerts/README.md

 A product must provide the source HTML as shown below, based on the use case.

-The follow buttons are automatically initialised when the `o.DOMContentLoaded` is triggered.
+The follow buttons are automatically initialised when the `o.DOMContentLoaded` event is triggered.

 Alternatively, you can use the `createAllIn` method on the prototype, as follows: